-Join Yeuda Ben-Atar for an in-depth discussion in this video Looking at the interface, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Looking at the interface, part of Learning Ableton Live 9.

 Live's minimalist concept will always keep us working with one window.…In order to use only one window, we will have to switch between different…views in our workflow.…Let's check out Live's views.…First, let's take a look at the main views.…This view is called the Sessions view, and it's one of the Live's unique features.…We will see why it's so special in the next chapter.…The other view is called the Arrangement view.…This is where we're going to arrange and edit the different segments of our song.…We can switch between the two main views using the view selectors right here.…